weakish/docs-en/views/realtime_rest_api.md

 ## Request Format

-For POST and PUT request, the body of the requests should be JSON.
+For POST and PUT requests, the body of the requests should be JSON.
 The Content-Type need configured as `application/json`.

 ## Authentication